chetanbg1/cbg-microservice/README.md

 spring framwork
 --
+framework that  help the developers to work on their application rather than worrying about non-functional code, so developer can work on business logic.
-The core feature of Spring framework is dependency injection.
+The core feature of Spring framework is dependency injection(outsourcing the job of object creation) which is a pattern that allows to build decoupled system.
 Spring also provides great integration with other frameworks, like Hibernate.
 Spring provides a few frameworks of its own - for example, Spring MVC for developing web applications and REST API.

+dependencies -> spring-core and spring-context

 Dependency Injection -
 	In software design, dependency injection (DI) is a design pattern that aims to decouple objects from their dependencies.
 Instead of creating their own dependencies internally, objects receive them from an external source.